SreeLalith22/Data-Spark-Project/README.md

+This project was split into three parts.
+In the first part, we simulate real-time data using Spark Streaming that gets stored into HBase.
+In the second part, we save a CSV data file to Hive and perform queries on it using Spark SQL.
+We have data visualizations for both these parts using Plotly on a Jupyter Notebook reading data from HBase, and Tableau for Hive data.
+Our third part is an independent Kafka exploration performing a Word Count on some test input, provided in the body of a Postman message.

 ![diagram-bdt](https://github.com/utkuaysev/SparkSensorStreaming/assets/33395066/1463ed93-6bfe-4947-aed8-79fcd9e8d6bc)

 For Spark parts, cloudera's centos7 vm is used.
 This vm comes with necessary jar files for hadoop, spark, and hive.

 ## Spark Stream with Java
 This repository processes data that includes temperature in degrees Celsius, humidity percentages, and ping times for sensor data originating from a room.